 This course uses a flipped classroom model, which involves a combination of online and classroom-based learning.
 Instruction traditionally provided in the classroom is delivered online, and classroom time is used for applied learning activities.
 You will learn foundational knowledge prior to class through readings and video lectures then expand that knowledge through in-class discussions and application activities.
 This approach makes the best use of online resources and class time.
 The online component provides you with more control over the time, location, and pace at which you engage with foundational instructional materials.
 The classroom-based component provides you with opportunities to deepen your knowledge and skills through interactive, collaborative activities that support higher-level learning.
 The online content will be delivered through the course management system, D2L.
 You will need your MSU NetID to login to the course from https://d2l.msu.edu/.

 Prerequisites & Co-requisites

-This course assumes students have the knowledge gained from PSY 101, a Tier 1 Writing Course, PSY 295, and PSY 395 (can be taken currently with this course).
+This course assumes students have the knowledge gained from PSY 101, a Tier 1 Writing Course, and PSY 295

 Textbook & Course Materials